IliyaBrook/autoApplylinkedin/README.md

 - **Job Title Must Skip**: Excludes jobs whose titles include specified keywords (takes priority over "Must Contain").

-- **Job Text Content Bad Words**: Filters out jobs with unwanted keywords in the job description.
+- **About the job bad words**: Filters out jobs with unwanted keywords in the job description.

 - Users can customize these filters for a more tailored job search.